 Employees may also reference the HSE guidelines on Hand, Respiratory and General Hygiene for further guidance.

 There should be a distance of at least two metres, and never less than one metre kept between individuals at all times.
-Where a distance of two metres cannot be maintained, individuals should wear face coverings or face shields/visors and ensure a one-metre distance at all times.
+Where a distance of two metres cannot be maintained, individuals should wear face coverings and ensure a one-metre distance at all times.
 Where necessary and in the context of physical distancing, changes to working practices, physical measures and/or additional control measures should be put in place to minimise risk.

 When using a face covering, employees should: